 the page in her free time and praises God for the gifts of

 Dr Chris Smith

-Click here to see a recording of his "Bible Survey" class
+Click here to access a recording of his "Bible Survey" class

 Chris has had a heart

 for missions since he first felt called at the early age of 15